Nightshade14/mood-maestro/README.md

 ---
 ## API Usage
-Replace the localhost ip for your cloud IP if running on cloud
+Replace the localhost IP for your cloud IP if running on cloud

 To get a recommendation, send a POST request to the /recommendations endpoint.